iyosayi/inbranded/README.md

    The uploaded file is available in the `uploads` folder which can be viewed in the project root directory e.g `rootDir/uploads`

 2. To crop an image, make a `PATCH` request to `http://localhost:5000/api/v1/image/crop/:id` where the `id` is the id of the image.
 The required query parameters are `width`, `height`, `x`, and `y`.
 These values are numbers.
+The cropped image can be found in the `uploads` folder which have a filename format of the following nature `1234949-image.jpg`

 3. To resize an image, make a `PATCH` request to `http://localhost:5000/api/v1/image/resize/:id` where the `id` is the id of the image.
 The required query parameters are `width`, and `height`.
 These values are numbers.
+The resized image can be found in the `uploads` folder which have a filename format of the following nature `1234949-image.jpg`

 4. To rotate an image, make a `PATCH` request to `http://localhost:5000/api/v1/image/rotate/:id` where the `id` is the id of the image.
 The required query parameters is `deg`. which specifies the degree of rotation.
 This value is a number.
+The rotated image can be found in the `uploads` folder which have a filename format of the following nature `1234949-image.jpg`

 ### Export Routes